MarritS/smart_bike_jetson_nano/README.md

+This is a smart vision project for bicycles.
+It was build upon an existing project for yolo (and other neural networks) on Jetson Nano.
+That original readme can be found below.
+In the future I will probably take some time to clean up this code and remove the parts that I don't use.

 # tensorrt_demos

 Examples demonstrating how to optimize caffe/tensorflow/darknet models with TensorRT and run inferencing on NVIDIA Jetson or x86_64 PC platforms.